Reviews You Can Rely On

 Credit: Amber King

-The Patagonia Better Sweater is exceptionally thick, offering similar protection to the Kyanite and Hyperaxis, but is heavier and bulkier, losing it a small margin in this metric.
+The Patagonia Better Sweater is exceptionally thick, offering protection similar to the Kyanite.
+However, it's heavier and bulkier, and more suited as a lifestyle fleece than a layer for getting after it in the outdoors.
 The Outdoor Research Vigor isn't windproof or waterproof, but it's lightweight, compressible, and dries very quickly, making it a great candidate for cramming in a daypack or carry-on.
-Many others, like the Amazon Essentials Full Zip, demonstrated average performance and would suffice as a basic warm layer for around the house or when engaged in other average daily activities.
+Many others, like the Amazon Essentials Full Zip, demonstrated average performance and would suffice as a basic warm layer for around the house or during other typical daily activities.

 Credit: Amber King